pontem-network/sp-docs/move_vm/scripts.md

 # Scripts

-As already mentioned, **Pontem** supports transaction scripting.
-It means users can compile and execute scripts.
-The Difference between modules here is that you can't publish a script and use it again in the future, each script executing by a new transaction every time.
+**Pontem** supports transaction scripting.
+This means users can compile and execute scripts.
+The Difference between a modules and a script is that you can't publish a script and use it again in the future.
+Each script is executed by a new transaction every time.
 Scripts are programmable transactions, one script can use several modules.

-You can read more about scripts in [Diem Scripts](https://developers.diem.com/docs/move/move-modules-and-scripts/) documentation.
+You can read more about scripts in the [Diem script documentation](https://developers.diem.com/docs/move/move-modules-and-scripts/).

 ## Write a script

 {% hint style="info" %}
-🧙‍♂️ Install [Dove](./compiler_&_toolset.md) before continue with this tutorial.
+🧙‍♂️ Install [Dove](./compiler_&_toolset.md) before continuing with this tutorial.
 {% endhint %}

-Let's write a basic script, accept two arguments, a and b values, and then using module math make a sum from these two numbers and then fire events.
+Let's write a basic script that accept two arguments: values a and b, and then using math from a module, makes a sum from these two numbers and then fires events.
-We are going to use the module we deployed in previous part (`Math.move` and `Storage.move`).
+For this example, we are going to use the module we deployed in the previous [modules section](../move_vm/modules.md) (`Math.move` and `Storage.move`).

 {% hint style="info" %}
-🧙‍♂️ A script block must start with all of its use declarations, followed by any constants and (finally) the main function declaration.
-The main function can have any name (i.e. it could have different names, not only `main)`, is the only function in a script block, can have any number of arguments, and must not return a value.
+🧙‍♂️ A script code block must start with all of its use declarations followed by any constants and in the end, the main function declaration.
+The main function can have any name (i.e. it could have different names, not only `main`), is the only function in a script block, can have any number of arguments, and must not return a value.
 {% endhint %}

-Let's create a new script calling `sum.move` in `./scripts/` folder and put the following code there:
+1. Create a new script file called `sum.move` in the `./scripts/` folder and put the following code in there:

 ```rust
 script {